 – Advocate for positive action to address the damage caused by alcohol misuse

 The Alcohol Health Alliance was established by Alcohol Action Ireland and the Royal College of Physicians of Ireland (RCPI), and brings together a wide range of public health campaigners whose mission is to reduce the harm caused by alcohol.
-The Alcohol Health Alliance Ireland is chaired by Prof Frank Murray, President of the RCPI, chair of the RCPI Policy Group on Alcohol, and a liver specialist at Beaumont Hospital.
+The Alcohol Health Alliance Ireland is chaired by Prof Frank Murray, former President of the RCPI, and a liver specialist at Beaumont Hospital.